caoccao/swc4j/docs/tutorials/tutorial_04_ast.md

 ## Fetch the Comments

-As the AST shows there is no comments.
+As the AST shows there are no comments.
 What if we want to fetch the comments?
 Yes, that's supported.

 * Turn on the comments and parse the code again as follows.